microsoftarchive/iot-journey/docs/what-is-an-IoT-solution.md

 It is very easy to become overwhelmed by the sheer volume of data and the number of devices that an IoT system might be expected to handle.
 In addition, it can be hard to predict in advance which sensors and devices might provide the data that your system requires.

-Rather than attempting to build a system that solves every problem at once, start prototyping with a small number of devices but focus on designing an architecture that will scale, is low-latency, and that can handle extreme hardware and software heterogeneity.
+Rather than attempting to build a system that solves every problem at once, start end-to-end prototyping with a small number of devices, but focus on designing an architecture that will scale, is low-latency, and that can handle extreme hardware and software heterogeneity.
 Consider that some critical data might require immediate action (the *hot path*) while a large volume of information may need to be stored for subsequent analysis and decision-making (the *cold path*).
+Furthermore, identifying how data flows from devices all the way through the system to the analytics processing and business domain logic can help to highlight issues that might otherwise be missed.

 Implementing an initial subset of the system will help to highlight where possible issues are likely to occur.
 These issues include resolving device identity, management, update, and deployment of devices, and security concerns.
 It is easier to address these issues in the small scale.
 Be prepared to evaluate whether the prototype meets expectations, make any necessary adjustments, and then document the lessons learned so that you can apply them to the large scale.

 # Focus on telemetry first

-Devices and sensors are intended to report information about their state, while many devices can also accept commands to change their state.
-It can be inefficient to try and incorporate logic that implements business transformations in an IoT system until the data reported by devices and device capabilities are fully understood.
+Devices and sensors are intended to report information about their state, while many devices can also accept commands to change their state controlled by the business logic of the system.
+It can be inefficient to try and incorporate complex state-changing business processes in an IoT system until the data reported by devices and device capabilities are fully understood.
 Instead, start by focussing on the telemetry provided by devices (not only the state information that a device reports, but also diagnostics that help to establish device health).
 Privacy and security issues tend to be simpler for telemetry than for command and control, so this approach enables you to focus on security and manageability of the system before becoming embroiled in detailed transformational logic.

 Prototyping with telemetry can also give you an idea of how your system will respond under load.
 The system must be capable of ingesting data quickly, performing hot path processing of this data within the expected time-frame, and store potentially large volumes of data for cold path analysis without becoming overwhelmed.